Are Leg Extension Alternatives Viable?

 Furthermore, this maximal knee bend allows the vasti to stretch.
 Any stretch can lead to more distal muscle growth near the knee since sarcomeres in-series are added.
 Growth near the knee draws the eye distally for an aesthetic physique.

 The more you drive the hips forward to extend the hips at the bottom, the greater stretch for the rectus femoris.
-As explained, this leads due more distal growth via overstretch, but likely sacrifices some overall hypertrophy as the movement overloads further away from the midrange.
+As explained, this leads to more distal growth via overstretch, but likely sacrifices some overall hypertrophy as the movement overloads further away from the midrange.

 Due to this extreme position though, you also require hip flexion to ascend, which may involve unique motor units or possibly the upper portions of fibers responsible for proximal vs. distal activation of the rectus femoris.